osucord/resources/content.md

 -# Is something missing?
 Contribute to this list on [GitHub](https://github.com/osucord/resources).
 ---
-### Self-improvement
-- [khz's streaming guide](https://docs.google.com/document/d/1xbNwH_vN4O3azBYwua-Z_3GOAI2d-kV_EeE96aiRLBU/edit) - A guide on how to get better at streaming
-- [Shikke's Anti-Mindblock](https://shikkesora.com/downloads) - A tool to quickly flip your monitor upside to help with mind-block
-- [osu!mania Pattern Repository](https://imgur.com/a/replacement-glossary-osu-mania-pattern-repository-qEwP37W) - A glossary of common osu!mania patterns and terms
----
 ### Tablets
 - [OpenTabletDriver](https://opentabletdriver.net/) - Open-source tablet driver
 - **Kuuube's Tablet Sheets and Guides**